Machine Tool Technology

 Associate in Applied Science

-This two-year degree will prepare you to work in the manufacturing industry as a manufacturing engineering technician or as a tool and die maker.
+This two-year degree will prepare you to work in the manufacturing industry as a tool and die maker.
 Start working as an entry-level production team member in a manufacturing, construction, agricultural, or fabrication business.

 The Machine Tool Technology program qualifies as a U.S. Department of Labor apprenticeship with some local employers.